 Beyond generators' perceived probabilities of enforcement, we find that adopting air toxics abatement technology costs generators subject to state standards \$151 million.
 Adoption costs generators subject to MATS an additional \$399 million, consistent with the evidence that compliance with MATS may be more expensive due to more stringent standards and enforcement.
 These are substantial costs given that the mean generator profit during our sample period is approximately \$13 million.
 We further estimate that generators need to pay \$196 million in exit costs (negative scrap value) to shut down.
 One study has found decommissioning costs for coal generators of up to \$466,000 per MW, which is similar but somewhat smaller than our estimates (Raimi, 2017).
-Our estimates are therefore consistent with substantial site remediation costs and may also include avoided fixed costs (Collard-Wexler, 2013).
+Our estimates are therefore consistent with substantial site remediation costs, though they would be larger if there were substantial fixed operating costs (Collard-Wexler, 2013).

 The second column of Table 5 requires abatement costs to be identical across generators subject to state standards and MATS.
 We find similar results, with adoption costs between U.S. state and MATS adoption costs from the first column.
-Though the probability estimates in 2013 and 2014 are smaller than in our baseline, the temporal patterns are quite similar, starting at approximately one in 2012, falling in 2013 and again in 2014, and then recovering to nearly one.24
+Though the probability estimates in 2013 and 2014 are smaller than in our baseline, the temporal patterns are quite similar, starting at approximately one in 2012, falling in 2013 and again in 2014, and then recovering to nearly one.